 I'm Chris Traganos / @chris_trag / "Trag" at work / or simply "Chris" works great too. 🙌

 I assume you landed here by social media or meeting in real life.
 Either way, welcome and I hope we get the chance to connect.

-Specifically I'm focused on "Scaled Developer Advocacy", which is just a fancy way of saying that I'm focused on courting several million developers to choose Stripe as their favorite payments platform.
-Practically, on a daily basis I'm working lauching new outreach programs, evangelising our updates, and growing the collection of workshops and talks on our YouTube channel.
-In addition I care about growing the collection of 3rd party apps in our partner gallery.
+My focus is "Scaled Developer Advocacy", which is just a fancy way of saying that I'm focused on courting several million developers to choose Stripe as their favorite payments platform.
+Most days I'm working launching new outreach programs, evangelising our API updates, and growing the collection of workshops and talks on our YouTube channel.
+In addition, I care about growing the collection of 3rd party apps in our partner gallery.

 Beyond work, I'm a father of 2 awesome kids and husband to an incredible partner.
 Over the past two decades we've moved from Boston to SF and now Austin.
 It's been a fun adventure.

 I'm currently splitting my time between Austin (primary), Seattle, and San Francisco.
 I moved to Austin about 4 years ago with my family and love it so far.
 Reach out if you are curious about moving to ATX!

 When travelling I'm usually working from Stripe HQ and/or the Seattle office every 6-8 weeks.
 Our team is globally distributed and the in-person planning sessions are the best.
 The majority of any given month I can be found in and around downtown Austin.

 Some places I've lived:

 - Sunnyvale, CA

 🧳 What have I done?